aosabook/500lines/event-driven-web-server/writeup.md

 	(defmethod process-ready ((ready stream-server-usocket) (conns hash-table))
 	  (setf (gethash (socket-accept ready :element-type 'octet) conns) nil))

-Quick aside on the anatomy of a Common Lisp method, we'll get into the underlying structures a bit later on.
-What you're looking at is the filled in version of
+What you're looking at above is the filled in version of

     (defmethod <name> ((<arg-name> <arg-type>)...)
 	  <body>)

-It looks _almost_ like a `defun` clause, except that each of the mandatory arguments have an extra symbol packed along with them that specify what types they're expected to be.
+It looks _almost_ like a `defun`, except that each of the mandatory arguments have an extra symbol packed along with them that specify what types they're expected to be.
 Or rather, which types this particular method will be called for.
 This is the Common Lisp multiple dispatch system at work.
 We're `def`ining a `method` of two arguments, `ready` and `conns`, the first of which will be a `stream-server-socket` and the second will be a `hash-table`.
 This is what it looks like when we get a new connection coming into the socket we're listening on; the `stream-server-socket` we defined back in `start` signals that it's `ready`, and gets picked up by our central event loop.
 All we do at this stage is `socket-accept` the incoming connection, and insert it into the connection table.
 As you saw above, we're waiting on input from all the keys of this table, which means this newly accepted socket will eventually have some data for us. _When_ it does, we'll pick it up as a `ready` socket in our main loop and call `process-ready` on it.

 	(defmethod process-ready ((ready stream-usocket) (conns hash-table))
 	  (let ((buf (or (gethash ready conns)